jasongwartz/bazel_rules_nodejs_contrib/README.md

 `toml_to_js(name, srcs, strict)`

+### js_import

+Provides transitive dependcy support for custom files to be imported in js.
+Like svg or proto files that will get compiled to js by an upstream rule.
+This exists mostly for compatibility and migration reasons, as ideally each of these files would have ther own `x_to_js` or similar rules.

+`js_import(name, srcs)`

 ### vue_component

 Converts a vue component to an ES module with the css injected into the js.